 Tips from the Queen

-The Queen of Dreamland may only have one daughter, but she has encountered millions of children, so she knows a thing or two about dealing with kids.
+The Queen of Dreamland may only have one daughter, but she has encountered millions and millions of children, so she knows a thing or two about dealing with kids.
 Here are a few pearls of wisdom from her treasure chest of sound parental advice!

 "Open a world of fantasy, mystery or history and watch them light up."